sina-sparkn/TODO-APP/README.md

-todo app using redux ,vite_react and tailwindcss
+Todo app using redux , react and tailwindcss

 in terminal write ($ npm install ) to install everything but tailwind then write the folowing :

+> this is a seltstudy project and I will make improvments overtime

 ```$ npm install -D tailwindcss```